-The energy of the sun can be harnessed in many ways
+The energy of the sun can be harnessed in many ways.

-- Thoughtful building design to capture and store solar heat
+- thoughtful building design to capture and store solar heat

-- Use of solar water heating which uses the energy of the sun to heat water.
+- use of solar water heating which uses the energy of the sun to heat water.

-- Photovoltaic panels which use semiconductors to generate electricity
+- photovoltaic (PV) panels which generate electricity

 The pros and cons of solar energy

 Solar radiation is an abundant energy source in New Zealand.
 The most popular solar technology, photovoltaics (PV), is non-polluting, quiet to operate, and generally unobtrusive.

 However PV is generally not cost-effective even though prices have reduced considerably.
 At a national level, New Zealand has many cheaper renewable generation options than solar PV (for example, wind, geothermal and hydro).
 PV also only operates when the sun is shining, so it requires back up at night and on cloudy days.
 It is of little use at times of peak electricity load (evenings and in winter) unless the electricity is stored in batteries.
 Grid-connected PV (without batteries) cannot be used in the event of power cuts.